meadsteve/lagom/README.md

 ```

 ## Design Goals
+* The API should expose sensible typing (for use in pycharm/mypy)
 * Everything should be done by type.
 No reliance on names.
 * All domain code should remain unmodified.
 No special decorators.
+* Usage of the container should make code testable without monkey patching.
 * Make use of modern python features (3.7 at the time of creation)
-* The API should expose sensible typing (for use in pycharm/mypy)